 In this day and age, the United Kingdom continues to be one of Estonia’s closest friends and allies.
 The earliest period of Estonia-UK defence cooperation is as important as how it has continued during the last decade of the Republic of Estonia’s history, and helps explain why it can and should continue to be so well into its future.

-Cover photo: The flagship of the British fleet in Tallinn harbour.
-Photos: Wikimedia Commons. * This article was originally published on 24 February 2014 and was lightly edited on 22 February 2018.
+Cover: The flagship of the British fleet, HMS Cardiff, in Tallinn harbour.
+Photos by the Imperial War Museum. *This article was originally published on 24 February 2014 and was lightly edited on 22 February 2018.